KoalbyMQP/Arduino-Code_24-25/README.md

 ### Firmware

-Include this library in
+Include this library
 https://robottini.altervista.org/dongbu-herkulex-arduino-library-2
-ArduinoIDE as well as DynamixelShield
+in ArduinoIDE as well as DynamixelShield library